What Is Breast Reconstruction?

 Autologous-tissue breast reconstruction is used either by patient choice or surgical need.
 During autologous-tissue breast reconstruction, we create a breast using skin, fat and, sometimes, muscle from other parts of the body.
 The abdomen, back, buttocks or thighs are all donor sites.
 The donor tissue, which is called a “flap,” is surgically removed and reattached (free flap) to the chest or left connected to its original blood supply and “tunneled” to the chest (pedicle flap).
 Factors taken into consideration include how much extra tissue is available for transfer; the width and flexibility of blood vessels; and how large the breasts need to be.
 Implants may or may not be used with autologous-tissue breast reconstruction.
 We construct a nipple and areola in a separate surgery.

 When you’re ready to love the way you look, look to Aron Kressel, MD.
 Call 212.772.6968 or use our convenient Request a Consultation form.
-We welcome patients from New York, Rye, Wayne, New Rochelle, Yonkers and neighboring locations.
+We welcome patients from Wayne, Upper East Side, Lenox Hill, Midtown, Midtown East and neighboring locations.